Chart Color Schemes

 Springfield features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.0% of all households, consisting of 37.5% couples with children, 24.3% couples without children, and 15.3% single parent families.
+Family households account for 78.0% of all households, including 37.5% couples with children, 24.3% couples without children, and 15.3% single parent families.
 Non-family households make up the remaining 22.0%, with lone person households at 19.5% and group households comprising 2.8%.
 The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households